 Pests often have a grotesque appearance, like silverfish and earwigs, or cause itching or discomfort (like bed bugs and cockroaches).
 Some are carriers of disease or bacteria, like rodents and cockroaches, while others trigger allergic reactions and sensitivities, such as cluster flies and mud dauber wasps.
 Others stain or discolour surfaces, such as ants, wood worms and pine seed bugs.

-Pest Control Centralia program should be based on an understanding of the pest’s biology and the environmental conditions that favour it, as well as on the damage it causes.
+A Pest Control Centralia program should be based on an understanding of the pest’s biology and the environmental conditions that favour it, as well as on the damage it causes.
 This enables you to determine the best tactics to use for its control.

 Generally, prevention is the preferred approach to controlling pests, particularly for outdoor situations.
 Prevention strategies are largely a matter of common sense, and include keeping areas free of debris and removing vegetation that provides shelter for unwanted species (like brush and tall grass) or favourable habitat for insects that can harm desirable plants (like weeds).
 It is also a good idea to water your gardens regularly, as this will reduce the moisture levels in the soil that pests thrive in.